samiramunir/Simple-Sentiment-Analysis-using-NLTK/README.md

 # Simple-Sentiment-Analysis-using-NLTK

 ### Introduction:
-This project aims to perform a simple binary classification of IMDB movie reviews as positive or negative.
-I used the IMDB movie reviews dataset from Kaggle which has 50000 reviews.
+I built a sentiment analysis model that can classify IMDB movie reviews as either positive or negative.
+I trained the model using 50000 IMDB movie reviews.

 ### Process: